Equivariant Intrinsic Formality: Introduction

 \section{Introduction}

-Any two simply connected spaces $X$ and $Y$ are said to have the same rational homotopy type if there is a map $f:X \to Y$ inducing isomorphism on their rational homotopy groups and the map $f$ is said to be a rational equivalence.
-Quillen \cite{QR} and Sullivan \cite{Sul77} give algebraic models, differential graded Lie algebras and differential graded commutative algebras respectively for simply connected spaces up to rational homotopy equivalences.
-In \cite{BOUSGUG}, the authors give appropriate model structures on simply connected (more generally for nilpotent spaces) topological spaces and cohomologically $1$-connected commutative $\DGA$s and show that these two categories are equivalent.
-Sullivan \cite{Sul77} shows that the rational homotopy type of a simply connected space is uniquely captured by a minimal algebra which is quasi-isomorphic to its cohomology algebra.
+Any two simply connected spaces are said to have the same \emph{rational homotopy type} if there is a zigzag of morphisms between them, each inducing isomorphism on their rational cohomology.
+Quillen and Sullivan give algebraic models, namely, differential graded Lie algebras \cite{QR} and differential graded commutative algebras, written as $\DGA$s in short (minimal algebras, \cite[Section 2]{Sul77}) respectively, describing simply connected spaces up to their rational homotopy type.